 So your laptop battery is plugged in but not charging.
 Now what?
 Most laptop batteries typically last up to four hours on a single charge, but after a few years, they can start to give out.
 Don't worry; if your laptop no longer holds a charge, there are some simple solutions.

-At Asurion, our experts help our 300 million customers (and counting) diagnose and resolve their device problems and get the most out of their favorite tech.
-Here are their tips for repairing your laptop battery and getting it to charge like it should.
+At Asurion, our experts help our 300 million customers (and counting!) diagnose and resolve their device problems and get the most out of their favorite tech.
+Here are their tips for repairing your laptop battery and getting it to charge as it should.